AetherEmulator/AetherSX2/readme.md

 ### NEW Updates

+At this time we have completely abandoned the old devices, we will continue to try to make another emulator but only a modern emulator, and also a modern device so later we will no longer support 32 bit devices

 AetherSX2 development is indefinitely suspended.
 Due to neverending impersonating, complaints, demands, and now death threats, I'm done.